 And why do people staunchly defend their need to multi-task?

 ‘I won’t get as much done and I have so much to do’

-b) Know you are probably making excuses for your multi-tasking behaviour because you’re addicted to it!
+b) Know you’re probably making excuses for your multi-tasking behaviour because you’re addicted to it!

 Reason Number 2 – You’re Being Distracted All The Time

-Focussing on one thing at a time makes sense, but there are always bleeps and other notifications taking your attention from the task at hand.
+Focussing on one thing at a time makes sense.
+But there are always bleeps and other notifications dragging your attention from the task at hand.

 A study conducted in the University of California discovered that it takes an average of 23 minutes and 15 seconds to refocus on a task after an interruption.
 With all of the distractions in our lives, no wonder our brains are fried by the end of the day with very little ticked of the ‘todo’ list!

 Idea: Maybe just turn everything off for at least half an hour and see how you go with your most important task.

 You might be surprised that the world doesn’t end and at how much you get done.